mm80843/T3.5/docs/Benef/PBN__Benef_528.md

 # __Reduced poverty__

-## Name of the Benefit

-Reduced poverty levels and improved living conditions

 ## Description of Benefits pertaining to Beneficiaries

 * [Reduction in poverty can lead to increased economic activity and social stability, benefiting both local communities and foreign investors.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_579.md)